davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 When using this extension, a relying party's trust anchors may be divided into three categories:

-1. Trust anchors whose identifiers the relying party never sends, but still trusts.
+1. Trust anchors whose IDs the relying party never sends, but still trusts.
 These are trust anchors that do not participate in this mechanism.

-2. Trust anchors whose identifiers the relying party sends *conditionally*, i.e. only if the server offers them.
-For example, the relying party may indicate support for a trust anchor if its identifier is listed in the server's HTTPS/SVCB record or trust anchor list in EncryptedExtensions.
+2. Trust anchors whose IDs the relying party sends *conditionally*, i.e. only if the server offers them.
+For example, the relying party may indicate support for a trust anchor if its ID is listed in the server's HTTPS/SVCB record or trust anchor list in EncryptedExtensions.

-3. Trust anchors whose identifiers the relying party sends *unconditionally*, i.e. independently of the authenticating party's behavior.
+3. Trust anchors whose IDs the relying party sends *unconditionally*, i.e. independently of the authenticating party's behavior.

 Each of these categories carries a different fingerprinting exposure:

 Trust anchors that do not participate are not revealed by this extension.
 However, they have some fingerprinting exposure due to being trusted.
 Given a certification path, an authenticating party can probe whether the relying party trusts the trust anchor by seeing if the relying party accepts it.

-Trust anchor identifiers sent in response to the authenticating party can only be observed actively.
+Trust anchor IDs sent in response to the authenticating party can only be observed actively.
 That is, the authenticating party could vary its list and observe how the client responds, in order to probe for the client's trust anchor list.
-This is similar to the exposure of trust anchors not participating in this extension, except that the trust anchor can be probed by only knowing the trust anchor identifier.
+This is similar to the exposure of trust anchors not participating in this extension, except that the trust anchor can be probed by only knowing the trust anchor ID.

-Trust anchor identifiers sent unconditionally can be observed passively.
+Trust anchor IDs sent unconditionally can be observed passively.
 This mode is analogous to the `certificate_authorities` extension.
 Relying parties SHOULD NOT unconditionally advertise trust anchor lists that are unique to an individual user.
 Rather, unconditionally-advertised lists SHOULD be empty or computed only from the trust anchors common to the relying party's anonymity set ({{Section 3.3 of !RFC6973}}).

 Relying parties SHOULD determine which trust anchors participate in this mechanism, and whether to advertise them unconditionally or conditionally, based on their privacy goals.
 PKIs that reliably use the DNS service parameter ({{dns-service-parameter}}) can rely on conditional advertisement for stronger privacy properties without a round-trip penalty.